NIDA-IRP-CCMB/QSAR_DAT-hERG/example/README.md

     python ${COREPATH}/run_filters.py -p DAT -t data_sql/DAT/chembl25.tsv -a inhibitor -o dataset_all_DAT_inhibitor -b pubdata -s Ki | tee dataset_all_DAT_inhibitor_Ki.log

+There are four files are required in our code.
+AmyCompounds.act/AmyCompounds.smi are used for excluded validation coumpounds from the traning dataset.
+That ensure the validation set is not used during the training.  "to_change.txt" is used for correcting the bio-activity data. "to_remove.txt" is used to remove obvious problematic compounds from the training dataset.
+In this example, we simple touch those files without any modification.

     touch dataset_all_DAT_inhibitor/AmyCompounds.act
     touch dataset_all_DAT_inhibitor/AmyCompounds.smi